MagicalDrizzle/planet-generator/README.md

 - Enabling standalone usage with no color file!
 Currently achieved by manually embedding all 66 colors from Olsson.col - but maybe one day I will figure out Torben's interpolation math...
   - More information: https://topps.diku.dk/torbenm/thread.msp?topic=392461439
 - todo:
-  - check why -M with no argument freezes
   - implement input validation on col files just like map files

 All my changes are released under the same license as Torben's.